dreamway/Pytorch-UNet/README.md

 Predicting images of 1918*1280 takes 1.5GB of memory.
 Training takes approximately 3GB, so if you are a few MB shy of memory, consider turning off all graphical displays.
 This assumes you use bilinear up-sampling, and not transposed convolution in the model.

+## JW
+have been tested on Carvana dataset